Kelingking Beach Nusa Penida

-Below you will find a comprehensive guide into the iconic Kelingking Beach.
-Nearby the world-renown island of Bali, Kelingking beach is located on the tropical island of Nusa Penida.
+Below you will find a comprehensive guide into one of the most unique experiences; the iconic Kelingking Beach.

 How to get to Kelingking Beach